 Please tell us about yourself, where did you grow up, what is your background?

 From an early age, I roamed the woods of the Frontenac County of Ontario, Canada on what was once a vast territory of the Anishinaabe peoples.
 Our family lived rurally off the land, building, gardening, canning, hunting, fishing, tapping trees and cutting wood.
 My adopted father was a mason and my mother taught me a deep appreciation of all living things and a wealth of textile experience.
 My first aesthetic experiences were in the woods, wandering by myself, paying attention and being awestruck by the forest that was my elder and teacher.
-I was drawn to both the forest and textiles at an early age, but it was not until I was an adult that I realized that my lived white privilege and Scottish and Swedish ancestry included the erasure of early Anishinaabe ancestors (paternally Algonquin, and maternally Ojibwe).
+I was drawn to both the forest and textiles at an early age, but it was not until I was an adult that I realized that my lived white privilege and Scottish and Scandinavian ancestry included the erasure of early Anishinaabe ancestors (paternally Algonquin, and maternally Ojibwe).
 On my mother’s side Ojibwe ancestors were hatters, moccasin, and coat makers, with abundant textile experience and knowledge of the land.
 This is the foundation of my Identity and later education and research in textiles, sculpture, performance, eco-ontology, and decolonial studies.

 And, where do you live now?